 It requires the liquor industry to take much greater responsibility for ensuring responsible trading rather than just exhorting people to drink responsibly.
-Mr P UYS: Ban liquor at schools.

-The PREMIER: Law enforcement, behaviour change and an industry that operates within the law, in letter and in spirit, are essential to reduce the significant intentional and unintentional injuries associated with alcohol abuse.
+Law enforcement, behaviour change and an industry that operates within the law, in letter and in spirit, are essential to reduce the significant intentional and unintentional injuries associated with alcohol abuse.